-- (a) At least 60 days before using coal ash as structural fill, the person proposing the use shall submit a written notice to the Department.
-The notice must contain, at a minimum, the following information: - (1) A description of the nature, purpose and location of the project, including a topographic map showing the project and available soils maps of the area of the project. - (2) The estimated beginning and ending dates for the project. - (3) Construction plans for the structural fill, including a stability analysis when necessary, which shall be prepared by a registered professional engineer in accordance with sound engineering practices and which shall be signed and sealed by the engineer. - (4) An estimate of the volume of coal ash to be used for the project. - (5) A bulk chemical and leaching analysis for the coal ash to be used in the project.
-If the coal ash was generated at a facility for which the Department has previously approved a chemical and leaching analysis and the analysis is not older than 1 year, the person may submit a copy of the analysis that was approved. - (6) A signed statement by the owner of the land on which the structural fill is to be placed, acknowledging and consenting to the use of coal ash as structural fill. - (7) This statement by the landowner in (6) shall be a recordable document for any project, or set of contiguous projects involving placement of more than 10,000 tons of coal ash per acre.
-Prior to beneficial use of more than 10,000 tons of coal ash per acre under this section, the statement by the landowner shall be recorded at the office of the recorder of deeds in the county in which the proposed coal ash beneficial use will take place. - (b) The Department will publish a summary of each notice in the Pennsylvania Bulletin.
+- (a) At least 60 days before using coal ash as structural fill, the person proposing the use shall submit a written PROPOSAL [notice] to the Department.
+The WRITTEN PROPOSAL [notice] must contain, at a minimum, the following information: - (1) A description of the nature, purpose and location of the project, including a topographic map showing the project and available soils maps of the area of the project. - (2) The estimated beginning and ending dates for the project. - (3) Construction plans for the structural fill, including a stability analysis when necessary, which shall be prepared by a [registered] LICENSED professional engineer in accordance with sound engineering practices and which shall be signed and sealed by the engineer.

+- (4) An estimate of the volume of coal ash to be used for the project. - (5) A [bulk] TOTAL chemical and leaching analysis PURSUANT TO §§ 290.201(a)(1) AND (a)(2) (RELATING TO COAL ASH CERTIFICATION) for the coal ash to be used in the project.
+If the coal ash was generated at a facility for which the Department has previously approved a chemical and leaching analysis and the analysis is not older than 1 year, the person may submit a copy of the analysis that was approved. - (6) A signed statement by the owner of the land on which the structural fill is to be placed, acknowledging and consenting to the BENEFICIAL use of coal ash as structural fill. - (7) The statement by the landowner in paragraph (6) shall be a recordable document for any project, or set of contiguous projects involving placement of more than 10,000 tons of coal ash per acre OR MORE THAN 100,000 TONS OF COAL ASH IN TOTAL PER PROJECT.
+Prior to beneficial use of more than 10,000 tons of coal ash per acre OR MORE THAN 100,000 TONS OF COAL ASH IN TOTAL PER PROJECT under this section, the statement by the landowner shall be recorded at the office of the recorder of deeds in the county in which the proposed coal ash beneficial use will take place.

+(b) [The Department will publish a summary of each notice in the Pennsylvania Bulletin.]